zangelchen/Amazon-Reviews/README.md

 # Amazon Review Analysis
-## Digital vs Vinyl/CD sales & top ranked branked brands in the industtry!
+## Digital vs Vinyl/CD sales & top ranked brands in the industry!

 Collaborators: Angel Chen, Amr Ismail, Roger Zatarain, Drew Barnhart, & Cesar Ruiz

 # Background

 We developed a code to using JSON files extracted from Amazon Reviews API.
 Our aspirration was to examine categories within the Music Genre and create analysis based on the reviews provided.
-Our Data gave multiple categories to choose from and allowed us to compare and contrast manageable and easily accessible data source for example: CD & Vinyls and Digital music.Our goals was to provide better understanding of customer opinions, preferences, and top genres to help our audience: Music customers, producers, & musicians.
+Our Data gave multiple categories to choose from and allowed us to compare and contrast manageable and easily accessible data source for example: CD & Vinyls and Digital music.

 Link from where data was derived: https://nijianmo.github.io/amazon/index.html

+# Objective

+Determine the total sale and average rating for each artist to derive potential correlations between the two data points to inform future stakeholders whether the higher rating guarentees higher sales.
+Our goals was to provide better understanding of customer opinions, preferences, and top genres to help: Music consumers, producers, & musicians.

 Software Used: Python